MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-apt.md

 # Install Azure CLI 2.0 with apt

-If you are running a distribution that comes with `apt`, such as Ubuntu or Debian, there is an available package for the Azure CLI.
+If you are running a distribution that comes with `apt`, such as Ubuntu or Debian, there is a package available for the Azure CLI.
 This package has been tested with Ubuntu Wheezy and Ubuntu Xenial.

 [!INCLUDE [linux-install-requirements.md](includes/linux-install-requirements.md)]